sajucrajan/our-ai-journey/_posts/2021-07-25-ai-n-autonomous-cars.md

 layout: post
 post-image: "../assets/images/2021-07-25-ai-n-autonomous-cars/Self-driving-car-data-analysis.jpg"
 post-card-image: "assets/images/2021-07-25-ai-n-autonomous-cars/Self-driving-car-data-analysis.jpg"
 description: Artificial Intelligence in Autonomous cars are two hot topics that need to be discussed together.
 How can the travelling community gain confidence and trust in autonomous cars?
-How IoT ties into the concept
+Is IoT ties into the concept
 tags:
 - ai
 - cybersecurity